ankane/ahoy_email/README.md

 :envelope: Simple, powerful email tracking for Rails

-Keep track of emails:
+You get:

-- sent
+- A history of emails sent to each user
-- opened
+- Open and click tracking
-- clicked
+- Easy UTM tagging

 ## Installation